Nero: Revolt of Vindex and Galba and Nero's death

 When one of the horsemen entered and saw that Nero was dying, he attempted to stop the bleeding, but efforts to save Nero's life were unsuccessful.
 Nero's final words were "Too late!
-This is fidelity!"
+This is fidelity!".
 He died on 9 June 68, the anniversary of the death of his first wife, Claudia Octavia, and was buried in the Mausoleum of the Domitii Ahenobarbi, in what is now the Villa Borghese (Pincian Hill) area of Rome.
 According to Sulpicius Severus, it is unclear whether Nero took his own life.

 With his death, the Julio-Claudian dynasty ended.
-Chaos would ensue in the year of the Four Emperors.
+Chaos would ensue in the Year of the Four Emperors.

 After Nero

 According to Suetonius and Cassius Dio, the people of Rome celebrated the death of Nero.
 Tacitus, though, describes a more complicated political environment.
 Tacitus mentions that Nero's death was welcomed by senators, nobility, and the upper class.
 The lower class, slaves, frequenters of the arena and the theater, and "those who were supported by the famous excesses of Nero", on the other hand, were upset with the news.
 Members of the military were said to have mixed feelings, as they had allegiance to Nero but had been bribed to overthrow him.

-Eastern sources, namely Philostratus and Apollonius of Tyana, mention that Nero's death was mourned as he "restored the liberties of Hellas with a wisdom and moderation quite alien to his character" and that he "held our liberties in his hand and respected them".
+Eastern sources, namely Philostratus and Apollonius of Tyana, mention that Nero's death was mourned as he "restored the liberties of Hellas with a wisdom and moderation quite alien to his character", and that he "held our liberties in his hand and respected them".
 Modern scholarship generally holds that, while the Senate and more well-off individuals welcomed Nero's death, the general populace was "loyal to the end and beyond, for Otho and Vitellius both thought it worthwhile to appeal to their nostalgia".

 Nero's name was erased from some monuments, in what Edward Champlin regards as an "outburst of private zeal".
 Many portraits of Nero were reworked to represent other figures; according to Eric R. Varner, over 50 such images survive.
-This reworking of images is often explained as part of the way in which the memory of disgraced emperors was condemned posthumously (see damnatio memoriae).
-Champlin, however, doubts that the practice is necessarily negative and notes that some continued to create images of Nero long after his death.
-Damaged portraits of Nero, often with hammer blows directed to the face, have been found in many provinces of the Roman Empire, three recently having been identified from the United Kingdom (see damnatio memoriae).
+This reworking of images is often explained as part of the way in which the memory of disgraced emperors was condemned posthumously, a practice known as damnatio memoriae.
+Champlin doubts that the practice is necessarily negative and notes that some continued to create images of Nero long after his death.
+Damaged portraits of Nero, often with hammer blows directed to the face, have been found in many provinces of the Roman Empire, three recently having been identified from the United Kingdom.